-Dr Althea Legal-Miller joined the American Studies (AS) programme as a Lecturer in American History and Culture in January 2017.
+Dr Althea Legal-Miller is a Senior Lecturer in American History & Culture;

 Dr Legal-Miller received her BA in American Studies with Year Abroad (University of California, Berkeley), MA in Contemporary Cinema Cultures and PhD in American Studies all from King’s College London.
-She has taught American Visual Culture at King’s College London and was a Teaching Fellow in African American Studies at UCL - Institute of the Americas from 2013-2016.
+Prior to joining the American Studies programme in January 2017, Dr Legal-Miller was a Teaching Fellow in African American Studies at UCL - Institute of the Americas from 2013-2016.
 She has received a number of prestigious scholarships and awards, including a 2016 AHRC British Research Council Fellowship at the John W. Kluge Center in the Library of Congress (Washington, DC), and the Mae C. King Distinguished Paper Award on Women, Gender and Black Politics from the Association for the Study of Black Women in Politics (ASBWP).

-AS Year 1: Divided by a Common Language: Culture and Society in Britain and the USA
+Year 1: Divided by A Common Language: Culture, Power, and Society in the UK and the USA

 Teaching and subject expertise

 Dr Legal-Miller teaches courses on American History and Culture for the American Studies programme, and has the following research interests:

 Histories of gender and sexuality: African American cultures